 Which Harness Is The Safest?

 Be cautious of harness reviews.
 All dogs are different, so there isn’t one fit or make for all.
 For example, long-legged dog breeds will need differently adapted harnesses than other dogs.
 The length of the back of your dog plays a decisive role in the right choice of dog harness.
+So in short, if you can, it’s best to get a professional harness fitting with a vet or qualified dog trainer for your dog.

 That said, there are a few things to watch out for when buying a harness: